 As with all development, care should be taken to avoid detrimental impacts from equestrian development on the landscape.
 Understanding the landscape is key to achieving SD24 a) and b) in particular.
-SD4 and SD5 require a landscape-led approach to design, where an understanding of landscape informs; capacity for change, site layouts and design.
-Further information is provided is this section.
+SD4 and SD5 require a landscape-led approach to design, where an understanding of landscape informs capacity for change, site layouts and design.
+Further information is provided in this section.

-Negative landscape impacts can be caused by: poorly sited and designed field shelters, fencing, field sub-division, buildings, arenas, tracks, walkers, over-grazing, waste storage, and intensive land use.
-Some positive and negative examples in different landscapes, can be seen in FIGURES 3A-3K.
+Negative landscape impacts can be caused by poorly sited and designed field shelters, fencing, field sub-division, buildings, arenas, tracks, walkers, over-grazing, waste storage and intensive land use.
+Some positive and negative examples in different landscapes can be seen in [FIGURES 3A-3K].

-Using the subsequent information, Case Officers can consider the Site's landscape capacity, to help determine the suitability of the development proposed.
+Using the landscape information provided by applicants and set out in this section, Case Officers can consider the Site's landscape capacity, to help determine the suitability of the development proposed.